mechanical-turk/deep-learning-all-the-way-down/README.md

 - Row-major index calculation
 - Basic validation using assertions and exceptions

-The implementation intentionally supports only:
+The first version intentionally supported only:

 - `double` values
 - Tensors with at least one dimension